Reparametrization Invariance and Some of the Key Properties of Physical Systems: The Meaning of and the Role of the Hamiltonian Constraint

 If one applies the Canonical Quantization formalism to the extended Hamiltonian framework with the $\boldsymbol{H}$ for the time coordinate parametrization $\lambda=t$, one obtains the standard Schr\"odinger equation:

 where the wave function solutions $\psi(t)$ are given by:

-For coordinate-time interval of the process $\Delta t\gg\delta$ such that the energy $p_{0}=E$ is conserved, as discussed earlier in the Lagrangian formulation of this system (\ref{eq:Conservation of Energy-Statisticaly}), this is the familiar plane wave with normalization factor $\mathcal{N}=1$.
-However, for fluctuation of $\phi(t)$ at short time scale $\Delta t\apprle\delta$ that does not show energy conservation for the process then the wave function is related to the integral of $\phi(t)$ and the normalization $\mathcal{N}$ may now depend on the size of $\delta$ and the structure of the relevant Hilbert space.
+In the above expression we have tried to emphasize the two possible regimes for $\phi(t)$.
+In the second part the integral $\intop_{\delta}^{ t\gg\delta}\phi(t)dt$ is replaced with its corresponding expression containing the value $p_0$ defined by (\ref{eq:Conservation of Energy-Statistically}) for observational window $\Delta{t}\gg\delta$ when one expects~(\ref{p0 and phy constraint}) to be valid.
+When this term is dominant, which is when the coordinate-time interval of the process $\Delta t\gg\delta$ such that the energy $p_{0}=E$ is conserved, as discussed earlier in the Lagrangian formulation of this system (\ref{eq:Conservation of Energy-Statistically}), then this is the familiar plane wave with normalization factor $\mathcal{N}=1$.
+However, for fluctuation of $\phi(t)$ at short time scale $\Delta t\apprle\delta$, which is the first integral in the above expression, that does not show energy conservation for the process, then the wave function is related to the integral of $\phi(t)$ and the normalization $\mathcal{N}$ may now depend on the size of $\delta$ and the structure of the relevant Hilbert space and the second term may not be present when $\delta\rightarrow\infty$.
+The value of $\delta$ depends on where there is a scale beyond which $p_0$ is conserved; therefore, $\delta$ if it exists, it is a system/process specific.
 It is a standard procedure to choose $\mathcal{N}$ to be a positive real number that guarantees the state wave function to be normalized to 1 for the chosen inner product \cite{landau1981quantum}.
-Generally, the \textit{ inner product} in the space of solutions that turns it into a Hilbert space could be tricky and may need appropriate extension of the notion of model space beyond the standard Hilbert space framework \cite{2019JPhCS1194a2007A}.
+Generally, the inner product in the space of solutions that turns it into a Hilbert space could be tricky and may need appropriate extension of the notion of model space beyond the standard Hilbert space framework \cite{2019JPhCS1194a2007A}.
 Regardless of the particular choice of the inner product, one can always determine $\mathcal{N}>0$ based on the fact that the inner product results in an appropriate norm with measure that is positive $\left\Vert \psi\right\Vert ^{2}=\left\langle \psi|\psi\right\rangle>0$ due to the general properties of the inner product.

 For the current purpose, however, a running average may be useful.
-In particular, for the plane waves one can use a standard mathematical scalar product where $\varDelta$ would be a sufficiently long observational window for the process such that energy is conserved and thus slight variations in the window time duration $\varDelta$ are producing consistent results.
+In particular, for the plane waves one can use a standard mathematical scalar product where $\Delta$ would be a sufficiently long observational window for the process such that energy is conserved and thus slight variations in the window time duration $\Delta$ are producing consistent results.
 Having consistent results is an important assumption here and in this sense is related to the details of the chosen inner-product: